home-assistant/developers.home-assistant/blog/20240924-device-tracker-entity-description.md

 `ScannerEntity` and `TrackerEntity` also now have dedicated `ScannerEntityDescription` and `TrackerEntityDescription`.
 These now need to be used as base class when associating an `EntityDescription` to the `Entity`, together with the compulsory `source_type` property.

+For entities not using EntityDescription, a shorthand attribute `_attr_source_type` has also been added.